olilewis1/Project-Two/README.md

   }
 ```

-Oli coded the flipping card detail using a ternary operator in the JavaScript and backface-visibility in the CSS.
+I coded the flipping card detail using a ternary operator in the JavaScript and backface-visibility in the CSS.

 ### Manipulating the data
 It was very important that the data could be compariable with one another.
 This was something that was frustrating at first because we didn't for-see how mixed some of the data would be in our data set.